Sociology – European Societies

 For admittance to the master’s program applicants need to fulfill the following admission requirements:

-Bachelor’s degree or equivalent degree with a sociology component of at least 60 credit points.
+- Bachelor’s degree or equivalent degree with a sociology component of at least 60 credit points, with at least 10 credit points in social science research methods

 Proof of proficiency in English (level B2 CEFR).